 Just a few short weeks after graduating in May 2018, Kevin began working to make one of the country’s fastest growing tech companies ever bigger.
-As a business development representative for Boston-based restaurant point-of-sale and management system Toast, Kevin supports sales representatives in the Austin, Texas, area throughout the entire sales process, from research and cold calling to setting up product demos and follow-up meetings.
+As a business development manager for Boston-based restaurant point-of-sale and management system Toast, Kevin leads a team of 11 business development representatives in charge of growing the company’s market share in the central and southeast United States.

-“I’m honored to be working for such an amazing company,” he says.
+“I was honored to start my career at such an amazing company,” he says.
 “Toast fosters a community of learning, development and growth that allows their employees to be successful no matter their career goals through their unmatchable culture.”

 “My professors at Emmanuel taught me how to take risks and distinguish myself from my peers.
 They showed me that life isn’t about where you have been but rather where you are going.”

 He added to his already impressive résumé through his involvement with Emmanuel’s Dance Marathon, a nationwide fundraiser for hospitals in the Children’s Miracle Network.
 During his senior year, Kevin’s involvement led to an internship with the Boston Children’s Hospital Trust.
 While in this role, he supported four Special Events programs, helped implement social media campaigns, researched new fundraising strategies and developed new marketing tools.

 The developmental psychology major utilizes skills that he gained from his coursework daily.
 His favorite classes were on social psychology, which gave him a better understanding of human interaction and how to deal with conflicts.
 A minor in management helped him lay the foundation for his knowledge of business and ethics within the workplace.